Israel attack hints Egypt has wider militancy problem

 By Tom Perry

-MIT KHAQAN, Egypt When they left their village north of Cairo on August 27, Ahmed Waguih and Bahaa Zaqzouq told their families they were going on holiday.
+MIT KHAQAN, Egypt, Oct 10 When they left their village north of Cairo on Aug.
+27, Ahmed Waguih and Bahaa Zaqzouq told their families they were going on holiday.
 A few weeks later and hundreds of miles away, the cousins were killed mounting a cross-border raid into Israel.

 Bahaa, 26, had for years spoken of his wish to die "a martyr".
 But Ahmed loved life, recalled his father, Waguih Ibrahim who is struggling to comprehend how the mild-mannered 28-year-old abandoned his two infant daughters and wife for a suicide mission at the distant Sinai border.